 - create reports for governments and other official accrediting bodies

-These are only a few of the business-critical tasks that ISIS software delivers to members.
+These are only a few of the business-critical tasks that our software delivers to members.